DIY Drywall Repair Guide: How To Fix, Patch & Install

 Doorknob Damage (The Mid-Size Hole)

-Make what is called a California Patch.
+Create what is known as the California Patch.

 Massive Holes and Water Damage